 With Dr Rob Hislop Intensive Care Unit consultant, Royal Prince Alfred Hospital and Dr Bruce Way, Emergency Physician and Director of Prevocational Education and Training at Prince of Wales Hospital

-Case 2 – A 78 year old man on the cardiac ward has been admitted for either pneumonia or heart failure, the diagnosis is unclear.
+A 78-year-old man on the cardiac ward has been admitted for either pneumonia or heart failure, the diagnosis is unclear.
 He is now febrile, BP 99/68, HR 80, SaO2 93 on 2L, RR 24.

 He has not breached any parameters and the nurses ask for review because he is due for his evening metoprolol and his BP has steadily been decreasing.